 In October 2017, he released his fourth album, “Reflecting Forward”, an all original release.
 The record is a very personal reflection of cathartic healing and moving through profound challenge.
 The album won Album of the Year 2017 from both Whisperings Solo Piano Radio and SoloPiano.com, respectively.

-Ryan’s newest project, “Generous Night, Redeem” is a follow-up to his “Reflecting Forward”.
+Ryan’s next project, “Generous Night, Redeem” is a follow-up to his “Reflecting Forward”.
 The album continues the journey of self-discovery…fourteen new original pieces that reflect memory, truth, loss, love, transformation and letting go.
 The CD features a collaboration with Ryan’s mom, a published poet, who penned an original poem to correspond with the pieces on the album.
 The album released on September 6th, 2019 to critical acclaim.
-The album has been nominated for Album of the Year from SoloPiano.com (TBA) and the album won Album of the Year 2019 from Whisperings Solo Piano Radio.
-Read more here
+The album has been nominated for Album of the Year from SoloPiano.com .
+The album won Album of the Year 2019 from Whisperings Solo Piano Radio.

 Musical Jobs/Current Happenings

 Ryan serves as Music Director at Namaqua UU Congregation and as Collaborative Pianist at Zion Lutheran Church, both in Loveland, CO.
 He has also been the accompanist for Colorado Women of Song since 2017.
-Ryan served as Director of Music and Choirs at Foothills Unitarian Church in Fort Collins,CO from 2006-2017.
+Ryan served as Director of Music and Choirs at Foothills Unitarian Church in Fort Collins 2006-2017.
 Prior to moving to the Front Range, he worked as pianist in Chandler, AZ at Valley Unitarian Universalist Church from 1999-2005.
 Since moving back home, he has performed around the Front Range as a pianist, including as a featured soloist with the Front Range Chamber Players.
 Ryan frequently concertizes in homes and churches locally and nationally, and is in demand as a guest pianist and conductor.
 He works as an independent arranger and composer and also maintains a full private piano studio.
 Current projects include plans for future albums, arranging and composing for SATB choir and collaborating with songwriters for studio sessions.